yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parametry

-*kluczklowy*\
+*keyval*\
-Wartość klucza do mapy.
+Wartość klucza do zamapowania.

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca numer zasobnika aktualnie odpowiadający wartości klucza *keyval*.
+Funkcja członkowska zwraca numer zasobnika aktualnie odpowiadający wartości klucza *keyval*.

 ### <a name="example"></a>Przykład